Monday, December 16, 2019

 Subscribers and donors over the years included, First Lady Abigail Adams, Mrs. John Quincy Adams, Mrs. Elizabeth Adams wife Governor Sam Adams, and several other well known families of Boston.

 Another very interesting piece of history from this collection is the ledger of monthly expenses.
 The ledger shows what food and other necessities were purchased to care for the orphans over the span of several decades.
-This documentation was very detailed and helps researchers see what particular items were used during this time and how much it cost to care for all
+This documentation was very detailed and helps researchers see what particular items were used during this time and how much it cost to care for all the girls.

 The BFA was a very active organization that changed with the times.
 From 1800 to 1811, the children were lodged in houses contracted by managers.
 The BFA was first established in a house on Pleasant Street in Boston.
 From Pleasant Street, the Asylum moved to Summer Street, then to South Street, and then to Lincoln Street.
 In 1811, the Society purchased the estate of Daniel Sargent on or near Lincoln Street for $12,000.
 In 1844, the Society purchased a lot in the south part of the city and built its own building.
 The cornerstone was laid for this building at 1008 Washington Street on June 25, 1844.